j354374/fed-scripting/assignment1/assignment1-readme.md

 ## Stage 1:

 This is just html with the use of the table function.
-We have one text input box and a button.
+We have one text input box but no button.

 ![stage1](readme_files/screenshot1.PNG)

-##

 ![stage2](readme_files/screenshot2.PNG)

 Currently we can enter text and press the button but no input detection or calculation takes place.

-Stage 3:

 We have now added the disabled inputs that will show the number in factorial, squared and cubed.